-3.2 Model calibration & validation
+3.2 Model Calibration & validation

-We calibrated the model for the period from 2001 to 2010.
-To prevent overfitting and achieve the most realistic model calibration we set most of the potential calibration parameters at literature values and maintained the other parameters within reasonable physical limits of the parameter domain.
-We used daily discharge time series from the Segura River Basin Agency (Confederación Hidrográfica del Segura) for the Fuensanta Reservoir (Fig. 4b) to determine model performance for the hydrological model.
+We calibrated the model for the period 2001-2010.
+To prevent overfitting and achieve most realistic model calibration we set most of the potential calibration parameters at literature values and maintained the other parameters within reasonable physical limits of the parameter domain.
+We used daily discharge time series from the Segura River Basin Agency (Confederación Hidrográfica del Segura) for the Fuensanta reservoir (Fig. 4b) to determine model performance for the hydrological model.
 The calibration procedure consisted of two steps.
-Firstly, we optimized by minimising the difference between the observed and simulated discharge sum at the Fuensanta discharge station.
-We adjusted the calibration parameter λ from Eq.
-6 to obtain a surface runoff ratio between 2 and 10%, which previous studies reported to be representative for catchments with similar conditions (Descroix et al., 2001; Mekki et al., 2006; Love et al., 2010; Reaney et al., 2014).
-We used parameters from the dynamic vegetation module and soil hydraulic properties to optimise the difference in discharge sum (percent bias).
-Secondly, using the parameter set from the first step, we optimized the Nash-Sutcliffe model efficiency (NSE; Nash and Sutcliffe, 1970) at the Fuensanta discharge station by calibrating the routing parameter (kx).
-The calibration resulted in a NSE of 0.47 for the daily discharge data, a NSE of 0.76 for the monthly discharge data, and a percent bias of 2.3 % (Fig. 5a).
-Model validation for the period from 1981 to 2000 resulted in a NSE of 0.25 for the daily discharge data, a NSE of 0.39 for the monthly discharge data, and a percent bias of -18.7% (5b).
+First, we optimized by minimizing the difference between the observed and simulated discharge sum at the Fuensanta discharge station.
+We adjusted the calibration parameter $\lambda$ from Eq.
+6 to obtain a surface runoff ratio between 2-10%, which previous studies reported to be representative for catchments with similar conditions (Descroix et al., 2001; Mekki et al., 2006; Love et al., 2010; Reaney et al., 2014).
+We used parameters from the dynamic vegetation module and soil hydraulic properties to optimize the difference in discharge sum (percent bias).
+In the second step, using the parameter set from the first step, we optimized the Nash-Sutcliffe model efficiency (NSE; Nash and Sutcliffe, 1970) at the Fuensanta discharge station by calibrating the routing parameter (kx).
+The calibration resulted in a Nash-Sutcliffe efficiency (NSE) of 0.47 for the daily discharge data, a NSE of 0.76 for the monthly discharge data and a percent bias of 2.3% (Fig. 5a).
+Model validation for the period 1981-2000 resulted in a NSE of 0.25 for the daily discharge data, a NSE of 0.39 for the monthly discharge data and a percent bias of -18.7% 5b.
 These model efficiency values are similar to previous SPHY model applications (Terink et al., 2015).

-To calibrate the soil erosion model we first optimized the detached material going into transport (G) for 8 land use classes (aggregated from 25 land use classes), based on literature data (Cerdan et al., 2010; Maetens et al., 2012) (Table 2).
+To calibrate the soil erosion model we first optimized the detached material going into transport G for 8 landuse classes (aggregated from 25 landuse classes), based on literature data (Cerdan et al., 2010; Maetens et al., 2012) (Table 2).
 The resulting optimized parameter values are presented in Table 1.
-Next, we optimized percent bias in the prediction of sediment yield at the reservoirs using measured reservoir sediment yield data from four reservoirs (Avendaño-Salas et al., 1997).
-Annual sediment yield at the reservoirs was determined from the measured reservoir volume at two moments in time and the measured bulk density.
-Figure 4b shows the locations of the reservoirs used for calibration.
-The calibration procedure focused on the most sensitive parameter from the sediment transport capacity equation (Eq.
-28), i.e. the β parameter.
-We obtained a percent bias of 0.0% in the calibration and -19.8% in the validation (see Fig. 6).
+Next, we optimized percent bias in the prediction of sediment yield at the reservoirs using measured reservoir sediment yield data from 4 reservoirs (Avendaño-Salas et al., 1997).
+Annual